 What Is a Tax Dependent?

-A tax dependent is a child, spouse, family member, and even an unrelated friend who needs your financial support and lives with you.
+A tax dependent is a child, spouse, family member or even an unrelated friend who needs your financial support and lives with you.
 Dependents can be claimed by a taxpayer as an exemption to reduce the amount of taxes that will have to be paid.
 The IRS calls this a dependency exemption, and each one will decrease the amount of income that you will owe taxes on.

 Let’s take a look at some of the IRS rules that determine who can qualify as a dependent.